swartn/validate/docs/quickstart.rst

-validate has primarily been developed and tested within the `anaconda <http://docs.continuum.io/anaconda/index.html>`_ python distribution on Linux x86/x64 and Mac OSX.
+validate has primarily been developed and tested within the `anaconda <http://docs.continuum.io/anaconda/index.html>`_ python distribution on Linux x86/x64 and Mac OSX, where dependencies were installed with conda.
 Windows is not supported.

 Using validate
 ==============